serai-dex/serai/docs/integrations/Ethereum.md

 Ethereum In Instructions are present via being appended to the calldata transferring funds to Serai. `origin` is automatically set to the party from which funds are being transferred.
 For an ERC20, this is `from`.
-For ETH, this is the caller. `data` is limited to 255 bytes.
+For ETH, this is the caller.

 ### Out Instructions

-`data` is limited to 255 bytes.
+`data` is limited to 512 bytes.

 If `data` is provided, the Ethereum Router will call a contract-calling child contract in order to sandbox it.
 The first byte of `data` designates which child